mattmattmatt/node-red-contrib-yeelight-compat-hue/README.md

 **Developer mode/LAN control** has to be activated (usually from within the Yeelight app) to allow local control of the Yeelight through Node-RED.
 You can <a href="https://www.yeelight.com/en_US/developer" target="_blank">learn more about Yeelight developer options</a> here.

 ## Support
-If something is not working as expected, or if you think this node could be improved in other ways, [please file an issue](https://github.com/mattmattmatt/node-red-contrib-yeelight-compat-hue/issues/new) on GitHub.
+If something is not working as expected, if you think there is a feature missing, or if you think this node could be improved in other ways, [please create an issue](https://github.com/mattmattmatt/node-red-contrib-yeelight-compat-hue/issues) on GitHub.

 ### Links